« Get additional answers from Garmin

 - If you suspect this to be an issue, try taking the device outside of the vehicle with a clear view of the sky for 3-5 minutes so that the device can acquire satellites.
 If your device loses satellites once moved back into your vehicle, you will most likely need an external antenna.1

 1Some devices may not be compatible with an external antenna.
-Please check the Compatible Devices tab on the external antenna's page to see if your device is listed.
+Check the Compatible Devices tab on the external antenna's page to see if your device is listed.

 2For StreetPilot models, except the c500 series and Quest 2, use the WebUpdater program to update the device software.